15-Ab/potd/README.md

 ## Intuition

-This problem involves counting the nodes at a given distance (`k`) from leaf nodes in a binary tree.
-To achieve this, I employed a Depth-First Search (DFS) traversal to explore the tree, keeping track of the current path and identifying leaf nodes at the specified distance.
+The task is to find the distance between two nodes (`a` and `b`) in a binary tree.
+The distance is defined as the number of edges on the path from one node to the other.
+To solve this problem efficiently, I employed a Depth-First Search (DFS) approach.

 ## Approach